abrantesasf/sicp-abrantes-study-guide/README.md

   * *Step 8: Learn how to use [Edwin](https://www.gnu.org/software/mit-scheme/documentation/mit-scheme-user/Edwin.html)*
   * *Step 9: Get, or buy, a copy of SICP book (see above)*
   * *Step 10: If possible, buy a copy of SICP Instructor's Manual (see above)*
+  * *Step 11: Initial readings:*
+    * From SICP, read: Foreword, Preface to the First Edition, Preface to the Second Edition, Acknowledgments
+    * From SICP Instructor's Manual, read: Preface, Acknowledgments
+  * *Step 12: You are ready!
+Let's start!*
 * **Chapter 1: Building Abstractions with Procedures**
   * Section 1.1: The Elements of Programming
   * Section 1.2: Procedures and the Processes They Generate